 What do you like best about Sweden and Swedes

 I love the nature in Sweden.
 Swedes have deep respect for the nature, they don’t destroy the environment but preserve it.
 They behave very well, like guests.
 I also find Swedes very humble, not exhibitionist and hospitable.
+Italians in Sweden must seem very loud!
+That is one of the strangest things when you move to Sweden from Italy.

 What is your favourite Swedish word?